An elderly female hand holds a mock United States government Medicare Health Insurance card.

 If you miss your Medicare Advantage plan’s Initial Enrollment Period, you will have to wait until the Annual Enrollment Period to enroll in a Medicare Advantage plan for the following year.

-The Annual Enrollment Period for Medicare occurs each year from October 15 to December 7.
-This Annual Enrollment Period allows Original Medicare enrollees to make several changes to their coverage.
+The Annual Enrollment Period (AEP) for Medicare occurs each year from October 15 to December 7.
+This AEP allows Original Medicare enrollees to make several changes to their coverage.

 These changes include: